-Customarily carried in the hands or tucked in the obi (belt), the folding fan played a significant role in Japanese etiquette, especially on formal occasions, and was rarely ever out of a samurai's possession.
-Perhaps because it was considered such an ordinary item, it was easily employed as a suitable side arm with only minor modifications.
-These weapons, called tessen, literally meaning "iron fan," were constructed of either an actual folding fan with metal ribs or a non-folding solid bar of either iron or wood and shaped like a folded fan.
-During the Edo Period, the tessen was often considered a common self-defense weapon for extraordinary situations.
-There were many situations in which a samurai would not have access to his sword.
-For example, if visiting another person's home, especially one belonging to a superior, a warrior was generally required to leave one or both swords with an attendant at the door.
-To prevent violence, obvious weapons such as swords, daggers, and spears were also strictly prohibited within the small confines of the pleasure districts such as Yoshiwara in Edo.
-A tessen, though, was acceptable in any situation, thus leaving the samurai always armed with at least one very effective defensive weapon.
+The folding fan, which was usually carried in one's hands or tucked into one's obi (sash), was an important part of Japanese etiquette during the Edo period, especially on formal occasions, and was never out of a samurai's possession.
+Perhaps because it was regarded as such a commonplace item, it could be easily adapted as a suitable side arm with only minor modifications.
+These tessen weapons, which literally mean "iron fan," were made of either an actual folding fan with metal ribs or a non-folding solid bar of iron or wood shaped like a folded fan.
+During the Edo Period, the tessen was a popular self-defense weapon for impromptu situations.
+There were numerous situations in which a samurai would be unable to use his sword.
+For example, when visiting another person's home, particularly that of a superior, a warrior was generally required to leave one or both swords with an attendant at the door.
+To prevent violence, obvious weapons like swords, daggers, and spears were strictly forbidden within the small confines of Edo's pleasure districts like Yoshiwara.
+A tessen, on the other hand, was acceptable in any situation, leaving the samurai with at least one pretty efficient defensive weapon at all times.

 The rising sun, symbol of Japan, decorates both sides, painted in red on a silver background, left natural on one side and yellowed on the other.